pr1m8/haive-games/docs/source/configuration.rst

 Configuration Guide
 ===================

-This guide covers all configuration options available in haive-core.
+This guide covers all configuration options available in haive-games.

 Engine Configuration
 --------------------